 - Any person or business that served the driver alcohol if they were found to be intoxicated at the time of the accident

-In addition to advising you on defendants to name in your lawsuit, your lawyer may advise you on other legal matters and carry out the actual process of filing your lawsuit.
-This process might include:
+In addition to advising you on defendants to name in your case, your lawyer may advise you on other legal matters and carry out the actual process of filing your personal injury lawsuit.

 - Creating and filing a significant amount of paperwork